fathom-interview/python-interview-prep/README.md

 ### 3. Test Scenario

 If you think you're ready, try this quick task and answer the following questions.
+No need to record your answers.

 1. Run `make run`.
     - What is the output?
 What file that was run?